UnifiedCo/Magento_ImageLoad/README.md

 ##Requirements
 This module requires jQuery to run.

 ##Installation
 There are 3 ways of installing ImageLoad module:

-- use [modman] script - run modman clone https://github.com/logicspot/imageload
+- use [modman] script - run modman clone https://github.com/LogicSpot/Magento_ImageLoad
 - use [magento-composer-installer] composer wrapper for Magento modules

-    Add the "logicspot/imageload" to your project requirements, and run composer update
+    Add the "logicspot/magento_imageload" to your project requirements, and run composer update --no-plugins --no-scripts magento-hackathon/magento-composer-installer

+- install using Magento Connect with extension key "logicspot-imageload"
 - Download module files and unpack them into your Magento install root directory

 Module does not require passing any additional parameters in DOM tree, it will retrieve product image using product url

 If you're using custom package for templates you also need to copy all files from app/design/frontend/base/default/layout/logicspot and app/design/frontend/base/default/template/logicspot into your package templates folder.

 After installing module, logout and login into admin and clear Magento cache.

 ##Custom themes
 If you're using heavily modified theme which don't have standard magento "product-image" class added to images on product list you need to modify the imageload.js file to match your DOM structure.
 Moreover if any of your modules is used to replace current product image with color swatches make sure the ImageLoad module works correctly.